wp-plugins/lightbox-plus/readme.txt

 == Change Log ==

+= 1.6.8 =
+* Fixed duplicate `rel=lightbox[]` tags being generated.
+* Fixed IE 6 specific stylesheets - should provide correct headers for php based css documents.
+ * AlphaImageLoader should automatically be configure for old verions of IE - 6 or less
+* As of this version IE 6 or less are no longer supported.
+ * If you are using IE 6 or less it is recommended that you upgrade your browser.
+* Added option to auto-lightbox text links to images
+* Updated `admin.css` and `admin-html.php` to correct a top level class that may effect global styles.
+* Now works correctly with WordPress MU
+ * Tested with WordPress MU 2.9.2
+* Degradation of performance in Firefox corrected.
+May still occur in older versions
+ * Note: with the release of Firefox 3.0.19 the 3.0.x branch of Firefox will reach its end of life on March 30, 2010

 = 1.6.7 =
 * Added fix to auto-lightbox images that are missing title attributes (Thanks Jörn)
  * This primarily affects images that were placed using older verisons of WordPress